rqkohistani/Nodejs-RESTAPI-part-two-with-mysql/README.md

 ***

-## Similar techniques are used to implement the rest APIs
+## Similar techniques are used for the rest remaind APIs

 You can check them out.
 You got the idea